AUAP/AP2018/all_miniex/mini_ex4.md

 **Objective:**
 - To critically reflect upon the activity of data capture in digital culture.
-- To experiment various data capturing input, including audio, mouse, keyboard and web camera.
+- To experiment various data capturing inputs, including audio, mouse, keyboard and web camera.

 **Tasks:**
 1. Make sure you have read the text by Søren Pold + Carolin and Anne: